Quick Links

 Appeal Dates and Information

-If you have not been offered a place following an in year application, the law entitles you to appeal to an Independent Appeal Panel.
+If you have not been offered a place at Christ’s College School, the law entitles you to appeal against that decision to an Independent Appeal Panel.
 This panel is completely independent of the school and the Local Authority.
-Appeals for In year admissions are held online.
+All appeals will be heard online which has the advantage that your appeal can be heard from your home or place of work.

 Please note that the online form will ask you to download two utility bills dated in the last THREE months.
 If you do not have access to a scanner, please take two photographs with a mobile phone and upload the photographic files.